 - a.
 More than a total of nine bedrooms; or - b.
-One or more dwelling unit(s) containing four or more bedrooms with a Bedroom-to-Sanitation Facility Ratio less than 1.3.
+One or more dwelling unit(s) containing four or more sanitation facilities.

 High Occupancy Housing Development, Four-units and Greater: A Development Site containing four or more dwelling units where: